 Key features of the Going Higher Award:

-- No cost to apply and complete.
+- No cost to complete.

 - Clear guidance to develop student carer support.

 - Raising awareness of students with an unpaid caring role.

 - Encourages partnerships.

 By coming on this journey, universities will send a positive message to student carers that they are recognised, supported and will be given a fair chance to be successful.
 You can start this journey today by downloading our guidance on how to create a:

 Doing so will make it clear to other institutions and the wider student body that inclusivity and fairness is at the heart of your university.

 "We need to be more proactive from matriculation to graduation through student carer support developments.
 Carers Trust Scotland’s Going Higher for Student Carers campaign initiative will not only make a positive difference in my own life, but will positively impact the opportunities and support available for all student carers.”

 Student Carer – North Lanarkshire